-I just started using Couchsurfing last year, and I wasn’t sure what to expect.
+I started using Couchsurfing in 2016, and I wasn’t sure what to expect.
 I will answer all the questions I had before doing this and the ones I have received afterwards.
 Hopefully, this will answer your questions as well.

 What is Couchsurfing?

-Couchsurfing is a huge community of people who have the great desire of travel, above all.
-In a nutshell: It is a platform which connects people from the entire world, where you can ask a question, find a group of people to hang out, offer to host somebody or find a place to stay for the night.
+Couchsurfing is a huge community of people who have the great desire to travel, above all.
+In a nutshell: It is a platform that connects people from the entire world, where you can ask a question, find a group of people to hang out with, offer to host somebody or find a place to stay for the night.

 Having a lot of aspects, different people with different needs use it.
 Some to find a free bed while travelling, others to find a local or another traveller to hang out with while travelling and others to join local communities and connect with real people.

 I’ve heard some label it as a dating thing on the go, others call it weird and cannot understand the hippies who would like to sleep in the house of a stranger.
 And then are the well-travelled people who have no idea this thing exists.

 Couchsurfing is what you need it to be and what you let it be!